-Forget the usual candy and make these spooky Halloween treats instead- your kids will love them!
+This year, forget the usual candy and make these spooky and healthy Halloween treats instead!
+Your kids will love these adorable Banana Ghost Pops and Witches' Broomsticks!

 - 4 large bananas